ocaml/ocaml/release-info/introduction.md

   * stable feature sets
   * only emergency bug fixes
   * documentation PRs postponed to after the release
-  * inteded for wide testing (and detecting deployment or production issues among large private code base)
+  * intended for wide testing (and detecting deployment or production issues among large private code base)

 Starting from the first alpha release, there is a small team effort to try to